rafern/lazy-widgets/README.md

 ## Documentation

 Documentation can be generated locally with the command `npm run docs`.
 Output will be in a new `docs` folder.
-The documentation is also server on [Github Pages](https://rafern.github.io/lazy-widgets).
+The documentation is also served on [Github Pages](https://rafern.github.io/lazy-widgets).

 ## Example